doctorsoft2007/OrchardCMSCORE/Roadmap.md

 The software is almost ready for final release.
 No feature development or enhancement of the software is undertaken; tightly scoped bug fixes are the only code you're allowed to write in this phase, and even then only for the most heinous and debilitating of bugs.

 #### Backlog
+- Content Localization
+- RTL admin theme
+- Localization packages (Chinese, Spanish, Arabic, French are the most requested)
+- Distributed hosting
+- Jobs queue
+- Output caching
 - Entities API
-- Output caching
-- Localization
-- Content filtering/navigation
 - CDN support
-- Jobs queue
-- Message bus
-- Indexing source (Lucene + SQL)

 ## Tracking
 - Documentation